Is it possible to get used to feeling pain?

 While there are medications that can help, they can’t always cure the source of the pain.
 That’s why we’re taking a look at chronic pain this month on Primacy Life.
 It’s one thing to pop a pill when something’s hurting, but for those suffering from chronic pain to truly be free, we need to find better ways to help them cope.

 One of the best ways to do that is to just understand.
 If someone in your life is complaining of chronic pain, don’t think it’s “all in the head.”
-Those people living with chronic pain aren’t making it up – they are genuinely suffering and even just getting out of bed in the morning is a daily struggle.
+Those people Healthy Living with chronic pain aren’t making it up – they are genuinely suffering and even just getting out of bed in the morning is a daily struggle.

 What can help?
 This month, we’re looking at things like acupuncture, yoga, anti-inflammatory foods and a whole host of other things we can do to help ease some of that pain.
 Some of what we’ve found may surprise you – like discovering that yoga, always touted as a natural pain reliever, can actually make chronic pain worse if it’s not done right.
 As yogi and “blissologist” Eoin Finn tells us in “Just say ‘om,’” you really have to work with your yoga instructor to find the right class that will help you deal with pain.

 Sure, no one has ever actually died of pain itself.
 But many people live with pain on a regular basis and some even die in pain.
 A pain-free existence doesn’t have to be a dream.
 It can be a reality, with the right support.